dtomcat/AdvancedXeniumProgrammer/README.md

 -------------
 ## PROGRAMMING THE XENIUM CPLD AND/OR FLASH MEMORY (STANDALONE)

+Note: You will need to provide your own PrometheOS bin file. (save it in the /xenium-bin folder as PromOS.bin)

 - After the PI has fully booted and the green led is on...
     - Press the FIRST button to program the OpenXenium with XeniumOS.
     - Hold the FIRST button to program the OpenXenium with PrometheOS.